iamdurga/iamdurga.github.io/_posts/2021-9-25-r-basic-part1.md

 # Getting Started With R .

 ## Introduction
 R is a programming language and software environment for statistical computing and graphics supported by the R Foundation.
 Unlike general-purpose programming languages like Java and C, R was created by statisticians as an interactive environment.
-Interactivity is a critical characteristic that allows R to explore data effectively.
+Interactivity is a critical characteristic that allows R to effectively explore data.
 It serves as both a programming language and a development environment for statistical and graphical analysis, covering various statistical testing approaches, including linear and non-linear modeling, classification, and more.
-During data analysis, different types of plots are often required.
+Different types of plots are often required during data analysis.

 To run R, we typically use an Integrated Development Environment (IDE), which is a software application that provides comprehensive facilities for software development, according to Wikipedia.
-The core component required for every R program is Base R, which contains the essential code segments necessary to successfully run our code.
+The core component required for every R program is Base R, which contains the essential code segments necessary to successfully execute our code.

 ## History About R